 If you have eye pain or a vision problem, call your eye doctor right away.

 Go to the hospital or call your local emergency number (such as 911) if:

 What to Expect at Your Office Visit

-Your doctor will perform a physical exam, including an eye exam, and ask questions about your medical history.
+Your provider will perform a physical exam, including an eye exam, and ask questions about your medical history.
 Questions may include: